mwenechac/loan_service/README.md

 ### Prerequisites
 1. Postgres: You need to have postgres installed on your local machine.
-2. Python 3.9: You need to gave Python 3 installed on your local machine
+2. Python 3.9: You need to have Python 3 installed on your local machine
 3. Postman: You need postman to test the api endpoints.

 ### Procedure
 1. Clone the project from this repository.

   ```
   git clone git@github.com:mwenechac/loan_service.git
   ```
-2. Install virtualenv, create a virtual environment and activate it in your project directory.
+2. Install virtualenv(a tool to create isolated Python environments), create a virtual environment and activate it in your project directory.
-   - Install virtualenv(a tool to create isolated Python environments) with the following command:
+   - Install virtualenv with the following command:
       ```
       python3 -m pip install --user virtualenv
       ```